ngs-docs/2021-GGG201b-lab/README.md

 ## Lab sessions

 What: hands-on computational work

 When: Friday 9-10:50am

-Where: Shields Library dungeon
+Where: Zooooooom!

 ## Homework

 There will be three homeworks, submitted via GitHub Classroom.
-Details TBA.

 Homeworks can be done collaboratively, but you need to hand it in individually.

 ## Grading and collaborative work

-I grade each homework P/F. The division of grading between labs and the rest of the course is in the whole course syllabus.
+I grade each homework S/U. The division of grading between labs and the rest of the course is in the whole course syllabus.

 ## Office hours

-Office hours to meet with Titus will be from 3-5pm on Wednesdays in CCAH 251; please use [this online signup sheet](https://calendly.com/ctitusbrown/office-hours).
-Don't worry too much about the specific time, this is just to signal to me that you want to talk to me (and puts it on my calendar!).
-(If no one signs up by 1pm of that Wednesday, I will feel free not to show up!)
+Office hours to meet with Titus will be from 2-4pm on Tu/Th at http://zoom.us/my/titusbrown; please use [this online signup sheet](https://calendly.com/ctitusbrown/office-hours) to sign up!.

-Note that Titus is busy on 1/15 between 3-5pm, and out of town on 2/26.

 ## Instructors